ChristopherBasin/java/README.md

 Hello, I am Christopher John R. Basin and together with Maria Rica Dean M. Banaag, we created a Car Security System application where the user (The security guard of the subdivision), can scan if the approaching vehicle is registered or is a resident of Victor's Subdivision.
-It uses database(MySQL) to store, or get information of the car plates.
-It is a simple design that can help the user tract cars going inside the subdivision and enhance security measures.
+It uses database(MySQL) to store or get information about the car plates.
+It is a simple design that can help the user track cars going inside the subdivision and enhance security measures.

 How to run: